-The time spent on test classes is measured by calculating the total time spent on any file that has a name ending with Test.java.
+The time spent on test classes is measured by calculating the total time spent on any file with name ending in $\star \texttt{Test.java}$.
 This time is significantly lower for users of EVOSUITE for all classes except FilterIterator.
-This is expected behaviour: Using an automated testing tool is supposed to reduce the workload of the developer, and our experiment shows that by using EVOSUITE our subjects spent less time, sometimes even achieving higher coverage.
+This is expected behaviour: Using an automated testing tool is supposed to reduce the workload of the developer, and our experiment shows that by using EVOSUITE our participants spent less time, sometimes even achieving higher coverage.